Watch the end-of-project film here.

 To do that I ran creative activities with community groups at six different venues in the town, using tales from Loughborough’s past as a starting point for new pieces of work.

-The project concluded with an exhibition at the Old Rectory in October and November 2018.
+The project rounded off with an exhibition at the Old Rectory in October/November 2018 and a display at All Saint’s Parish Church’s Christmas tree festival in December.

-With workshop participants, staff and volunteers from participating venues and visitors to the exhibition and other related activities, the project resulted in a twenty-four percent increase to the museum’s visitor numbers for the year, with visitors across a broader spectrum of ages and social groupings than generally seen, seventy percent of whom had never visited the Old Rectory before.
-An encouraging number of these have continued their interest in the museum, both as visitors and through membership of the society which runs it.
+With workshop participants, staff and volunteers from participating venues, and associated friends and family visiting the exhibition, the project resulted in a twenty-four percent increase to the museum’s visitor numbers for the year, with visitors across a broader spectrum of ages and social groupings than generally seen, seventy percent of whom had never visited the Old Rectory before.
+An encouraging number of these have continued their interest in the Grade II listed building, both as visitors and through membership of the society which runs it.

 Altogether, the project was a great success, for the Old Rectory Museum but also for me as a creative.
 Sharing my own story of ‘being here’ with others did much to help me articulate my feelings towards the town I was born in and cement feelings of belonging to it which hadn’t been particularly strong before.